 First, it divides the government’s obligations between the legislative (law-making), executive (law-approving), and judicial (law-regulating) branches with various checks and balances between these branches to ensure an even and fair distribution of power.

-The last objective is to indicate the rights of individual citizens, with the Bill of Rights being the most famous section in the current Constitution that defends individual liberty.
+The last objective is to indicate the rights of individual citizens, with the Bill of Rights being the most famous section in the current constitution that defends individual liberty.

-What is a Legislative Branch?
+What Is a Legislative Branch?

 The House of Representatives is composed of elected officials who serve 2-year terms.
 The number of positions is based on the population of the individually-represented states.

-However, as per the checks and balances incorporated into the central government, the legislative branch also has the power to create regulatory committees to provide oversight into the different agencies within the federal government, to vote for war, and to impeach the president.
+However, as per the checks and balances incorporated into the central government, the legislative branch also has the power to create regulatory committees to provide oversight into the different agencies within the federal government, vote for war, and impeach the President.

-What is an Executive Branch?
+What Is an Executive Branch?

 They approve the laws created by Congress through the veto process.
-Laws that the president does not approve are denied being ratified as law.
+Laws that the President does not approve are denied being ratified as law.

 The executive branch is headed by the President, federally elected by American citizens for a 4-year term.
 Next comes the Vice President, chosen by the President and the designated alternate if something happens to the President.

 The President also has various executive powers to create different orders and regulations independent of federal law.
 However, these regulations need approval and can be overturned by the Supreme Court.

-What is the Judicial Branch?
+What Is the Judicial Branch?

-The Supreme court exists to determine the constitutionality of the various laws approved by the legislative branch and can deem laws unconstitutional, effectively nullifying these laws.
+The Supreme Court exists to determine the constitutionality of the various laws approved by the legislative branch and can deem laws unconstitutional, effectively nullifying these laws.